kitnil/awesome/README.md

 ## Python

+- [QuickWall](https://github.com/deepjyoti30/QuickWall) - Set latest wallpapers from Unsplash from the commandline
+- [hubcommander](https://github.com/Netflix/hubcommander) - A Slack bot for GitHub organization management -- and other things too
+- [pyrocore](https://github.com/pyroscope/pyrocore) - :wrench: A collection of tools for the BitTorrent protocol and especially the rTorrent client
+- [ytmdl](https://github.com/deepjyoti30/ytmdl) - A simple script to get songs from youtube in mp3 format with all tags from itunes
 - [honcho](https://github.com/nickstenning/honcho) - Honcho: a python clone of Foreman.
 For managing Procfile-based applications.
 - [rofimoji](https://github.com/fdw/rofimoji) - A simple emoji picker for rofi 😁
 - [python-emacs](https://github.com/jlumpe/python-emacs) - Python interface to GNU Emacs.